 The Reykjavic City Museum says that columns of steam from the country’s hot springs made such an impression on the first settlers in Iceland, that they named the peninsula Reykjavik or smoky bay in Icelandic.

 The best of Iceland’s hot springs may be hours from Reykjavik, but past visitors say the city’s town atmosphere will leave you feeling just as warm inside.
+If you are a fan of waterfalls, there’s no shortage of them in Iceland.
+These are the best waterfalls in Iceland to visit during your journey.

 See Related: Most Breathtaking Iceland Attractions